popaiulian1/Calculator/README.md

 # Calculator
-A feature-rich calculator application built with WPF that offers both Standard and Programmer calculation modes.
+A calculator application built with WPF that offers both Standard and Programmer calculation modes.

 ## Features
 ### Standard Calculator